cbrown5/cbrown5.github.io/_posts/2017-10-04-the-coal-state.md

 Queensland is leading the way in keeping the coal tradition going, with new coal mines that have [recently been criticised](https://theconversation.com/why-are-we-still-pursuing-the-adani-carmichael-mine-85100) by the less enlightened.

 Queenslanders should call our state **"The Coal State"** not "The Sunshine State" like we currently do.
 What's sunshine ever done for us?
-You can't [run much more than a few servers with it](http://www.bbc.com/future/story/20161013-why-apple-and-google-are-going-solar), and its proven to give you cancer.
+You can't [run much more than a few web  servers with it](http://www.bbc.com/future/story/20161013-why-apple-and-google-are-going-solar), and its proven to give you cancer.

 Coal [rarely makes people ill](https://www.atse.org.au/Documents/Publications/Reports/Energy/ATSE%20Hidden%20Costs%20Electricity%202009.pdf), a single power plant causing only about [18 deaths a year in Victoria](https://theconversation.com/why-coal-fired-power-stations-need-to-shut-on-health-grounds-68809).
 Coal also provides stacks of cheap energy.